Slashy-Slasher/Statistics-Library/README.md

 # Statistics-Library
-A repository dedicated to Statistics based programs for the Spring 2023 semester
+A library of statistics algorithms for the 2023 spring semester

+  **Stats-Lib:**

+         Mean, Median, Mode, operations for Arraylists

+         Standard Deviation of a set

+         Combinations and Permutations(Lost?)

+   **Set-Operations:**

+        Union, Intersection, Compliment for Arraylists

+        Sort and Trim method:

+   **Birthday:**

+        Odds of a group having a similar birthday simulation

+   **DoorGame:**

+        Monte Hall problem simulation